 7. Pair Up

-I recently took a week-long trip to California with a good friend of mine.
+I recently took a week-long trip to an Exclusive Private Beach Resort in Phuket with a good friend of mine.
 We split our expenses for a rental car, hotel rooms, and gas, making the trip much more economical.
 We stayed in budget friendly lodging rather than five star resorts because we knew we wouldn’t spend much time in any of the hotels anyway because we were too busy going places and seeing stuff.
 By sharing some of the expenses with a friend, we were both able to take a vacation for far less money than if we had each gone alone.

 8. Use Found Money